Updated: 6 days ago

 Culberson sews masks knowing the need is not going to disappear, and as a retired Science Hill High School math teacher, she also looks to find light in the midst of the novel coronavirus situation.

 While people like Culberson are making masks, there are others like Wendy Welch, the Executive Director of the Southwest Virginia Graduate Medical Education Consortium, who are distributing them.
-In March, Welch began hiring local mask-makers and distributing homemade cloth masks to rural health clinics to protect patients from COVID-19.
+In March of 2020, Welch began hiring local mask-makers and distributing homemade cloth masks to rural health clinics to protect patients from COVID-19.

 Welch said clinics reached out to the Virginia Rural Health Association, whose director contacted her, saying they needed masks to give their patients.
 The clinics could not afford to give patients their surgical masks, and they did not have the resources to purchase cloth masks themselves.
 Welch’s organization decided to help.